 Considering nearly everyone has failed to take their own financial advice at some point or another, how can we collectively decide to stop saying one thing and doing another?
-The New York Times' Carl Richards may have the answer—when it comes to money, at least.
-Richards recommends waiting a full 72-hours before making a purchase, taking advantage of the little-known space between stimulus and response.
+Carl Richards of the New York Times may have the answer—when it comes to money, at least.
+Richards recommends waiting for a full 72 hours before making a purchase, taking advantage of the little-known space between stimulus and response.

-He cites Austrian author, neurologist, and psychiatrist Viktor Frankl, who once said that "between stimulus and response there is a space.
+He cites Austrian author, neurologist, and psychiatrist Viktor Frankl, who once said that "between stimulus and response, there is a space.
 In that space is our power to choose our response."
-Step one in harnessing the power of that space: knowing it exists.
+Step one in harnessing the power of that space is knowing it exists.
 The second step is to perfect the art of the pause.
-"The advice to use cash or to lock up the credit cards can be useful here... it can also be as simple as training ourselves to notice the desire.
+"The advice to use cash or to lock up the credit cards can be useful here … it can also be as simple as training ourselves to notice the desire.
 How does it feel to want something?" writes Richards.
 "One way of creating space is the 72-hour rule."

 Have you used the 72-hour rule before?
 Share your review below, and try out these personal finance apps to exercise even more self-control.

 This post was originally published on August 9, 2016, and was updated by Sacha Strebe.